jacobrosenthal/moment-sdk/README.md

 ### Compiling with Closure Compiler

-The last step before the SDK code can be used onboard Moment is compilation using the
+The last step before the SDK code can be used on-board Moment is compilation using the
 [Google Closure Compiler](https://github.com/google/closure-compiler/).
-The Closure Compiler is configured to use all of itsadvanced optimizations, and will also enforce several code style rules to allow for aggressive size reduction and optimization.
+The Closure Compiler is configured to use all of its advanced optimizations, and will also enforce several code style rules to allow for aggressive size reduction and optimization.
 To compile the JavaScript source for the SDK, run the following command: